nhejazi/methyvim/README.md

 References
 ----------

 Benjamini, Yoav, and Yosef Hochberg.
 1995.
-“Controlling the False Discovery Rate: A Practical and Powerful Approach to Multiple Testing.” *Journal of the Royal Statistical Society.
-Series B (Methodological)*.
+“Controlling the False Discovery Rate: A Practical and Powerful Approach to Multiple Testing.” *Journal of the Royal Statistical Society Series B (Methodological)*.
 JSTOR, 289–300.

 Chambaz, Antoine, Pierre Neuvial, and Mark J van der Laan.
 2012.
 “Estimation of a Non-Parametric Variable Importance Measure of a Continuous Exposure.” *Electronic Journal of Statistics* 6.
 NIH Public Access: 1059.

 Hernan, Miguel A, and James M Robins.
 2018. *Causal Inference*.
-Chapman & Hall/Crc Texts in Statistical Science.
+Chapman & Hall Crc Texts in Statistical Science.
 Taylor & Francis.

 Pearl, Judea.
 2009. *Causality: Models, Reasoning, and Inference*.
 Cambridge University Press.